Does Everyone Have Life Insurance?

 Single individuals or those without dependents, however, may see less need for coverage, contributing to lower ownership rates.
 The data also shows an 18% “need gap,” meaning 68% of people believe they need life insurance, but only 50% have it (Harbor Life Settlements).

-These statistics paint a clear picture: life insurance is common but not universal, and many who have it feel underinsured.
+These statistics paint a clear picture: life insurance is ordinary but not universal, and many who have it feel underinsured.
 This gap highlights the need to understand why some people choose to get coverage while others don’t.

 Why People Get Life Insurance